liara-cloud/docker-getting-started/README.md

-# Docker Apps getting started
+# Docker apps getting started

 A simple go project that can be deployed by docker-app on Liara.
 Notice that now Liara provides [go-platform](https://liara.ir/landing/%D9%87%D8%A7%D8%B3%D8%AA-%DA%AF%D9%88%D9%84%D9%86%DA%AF-golang/) and you can use it for deploying golang projects and this repo is archived.